fedesapuppo/banking_on_ruby/README.md

 # banking_on_ruby
-Banking on Ruby project from CodeCademy
+Banking on Ruby is and Object Oriented Programming project from CodeCademy